rokib97/learn-shell-terminal/chapters/chapter-2/README.md

 # Chapter 2: Filesystem

-In this chapter, you'll learn the Filesystem.
+In this chapter, you'll Explore the structure of filesystems, including file paths, directories, and file management commands.
+Learn how to navigate, manipulate, and search through files using commands like ls, grep, find, and file manipulation tools like touch, move, and remove.

 ## Lessons